 Her Majesty the Queen in a spectacular ceremony.

-HMS Queen Elizabeth and HMS Prince of Wales are being delivered by the Aircraft Carrier Alliance, a unique partnership between the
+Queen Elizabeth and HMS Prince of Wales are being delivered by the Aircraft Carrier Alliance, a unique partnership between the

 Defense, BAE Systems, Babcock and